Hurlarious/iPokedex/README.md

 # iPokedex
-I tried to make a simple pokedex when I heard PokemonGO was gonna be a thing, but then 52348 appeared in the app store almost overnight so I stopped
+I tried to make a simple pokedex when I heard PokemonGO was gonna be a thing, but then 52348 appeared in the app store almost overnight so I stopped. ** I only decided to update it to swift 3 so I could see/experiment with some of the changes.

 #### Features